The Basics of Participation

 Choose an event you are interested in (either from our Event Calendar or one you'd like to do) and either become an Event Leader (if it's a new event) or join an existing team for events that already have Event Leaders.
 Anyone can join a Public Health Service Athletics team but every event must have at least one USPHS Commissioned Corps officer as an Event Leader.

 Events may include running, swimming, biking, walking, weightlifting, or other speed, strength, and endurance events.
-See Qualifying Events below for more information.
+See Qualifying Events below for specific criteria.

 Anyone can join a Public Health Service Athletics team!
 Check out the events on our Event Calendar and email the Event Leader(s) to find out more.
 Is your favorite event missing from the calendar?
 Then become an Event Leader!